TokyoTF/live-rec/README.md

 Last Version: v1.0.3

->If you have problems with documents/config.json I recommend deleting it, obviously saving the reclist to move it to the new config.json that is generated.
+> If you have problems with documents/live-rec/config.json I recommend deleting it, obviously saving the reclist copy and paste it to the new config.json that is generated.

 With this application you can record livestream of +18 pages.